jeminpro/learn/web/docs/02_english/Comprehension/topics/inference/drills_1.md

-# ✏️ Inference Drills — GL Comprehension Practice
+# ✏️ Inference Drills Practice

 Practice reading between the lines.
 For each question: